amctagg1/eleventy-starter/README.md

 Starter for a static site using eleventy and sass, and deploying to Netlify via github integration

 ## Get Started
+Requires: Node and npm.

-Locally install eleventy and its dependencies (requires Node and npm)
+Locally install eleventy and its dependencies to a node_modules folder.

     npm install @11ty/eleventy

+Run your first eleventy build.

+    npx @11ty/eleventy

 ## Eleventy
 Eleventy generates a static site from any templates found in the directory.

-Eleventy is installed to the local directory.
 https://www.11ty.dev/docs/getting-started/

-    // build eleventy
-    npx @11ty/eleventy

     // build eleventy and start up a local server
     npx @11ty/eleventy --serve